 4-H Records Program

 The Mississippi 4-H Record program has been in existence for several years.
-After the program lost national sponsorship, Mississippi 4-H recognized the importance of the record program and continued it with emphasis on building life-long skills that will benefit youth throughout their lives.
+After the program lost national sponsorship, Mississippi 4-H recognized the importance of the record program and continued it with emphasis on building life-long skills that will benefit young people throughout their lives.

 Record keeping is an important skill.
 The 4-H record keeping process encourages members to develop skills in observation, gathering data, collecting and manipulating data, and general bookkeeping skills.
 All members are encouraged to keep a record book.
 The record book is a tool for members to help learn these skills.
 The 4-H record allows 4-H members the opportunity to set goals and keep records on the progress made toward reaching those goals.
 The record book also allows the 4-H member to record losses, profits and other helpful information about their 4-H project work.